nextcloud/documentation/user_manual/pim/sync_android.rst

    order to finish setup, you have to manually launch DAVx⁵ again.
 5. Tap on the icon for the account DAVx⁵ has just created, when requested grant DAVx⁵ access to your calendars and contacts.
-Optionally install `OpenTasks <https://play.google.com/store/apps/details?id=org.dmfs.tasks>`_  and grant too DAVx⁵ access to your tasks.
+Optionally install `OpenTasks <https://play.google.com/store/apps/details?id=org.dmfs.tasks>`_  and grant DAVx⁵ access to your tasks, too.
 6. When you tap the icon for the account DAVx⁵ has set up, it will discover the available address books and calendars.
 Choose which ones you want to synchronize and finish.